LuPro/SlabelFish/README.md

 Decode or Encode TaleSpire slabs to/from JSON

 positional arguments:
   IN_DATA               Enter raw input data (TaleSpire slab or JSON string) for conversion.
-Don't specify this and '--in_file'
+Don't specify this and '--
-                     at the same time, in case of conflict in_file takes precedence.
+                        in_file' at the same time, in case of conflict this takes precedence.

 optional arguments:
   -h, --help            show this help message and exit -v, --verbose         Show internal messages while de- or encoding slabs.
 Useful for debugging or learning the format.
-Errors
-                     will be shown nontheless.
+                        Errors will be shown nontheless.
   -q, --quiet           Turn off all internal messages apart from the final conversion result and necessary input prompts.
                         Overrides -v.
   -e, --encode          Specifies that JSON data is provided which is to be encoded into a TaleSpire slab.
-If this is specified
+If this is
-                     together with -d, SlabelFish will interpret it as -a being set -d, --decode       Specifies that TaleSpire slab data is provided which is to be decoded into JSON.
+                        specified together with -d, SlabelFish will interpret it as -a being set -d, --decode          Specifies that TaleSpire slab data is provided which is to be decoded into JSON.
 If this is specified together with -e, SlabelFish will interpret it as -a being set -a, --automatic       Tries to guess based on input data entered --in whether to decode or encode and whether to read the data directly from the argument or if it's stored in a file and the file name was specified.
   -c, --compact         Switches to compact mode, printing JSON output in one line instead of prettified with newlines and
                         indentation.
 Only has an effect in decoding mode.
   -p, --pipeline        Prevents interactive mode and instead exits with an error if something required is missing.
   --ts_dir TS_DIR       Specifies the location of the base directory of TaleSpire.
-Only needed for encoding to ensure valid
+If no validity check is wanted, set this
-                     input data from the JSON.
+                        parameter to empty string.
+In pipeline (-p) mode it can also be omitted.
-  --in_file IN_FILE  Enter a file name for SlabelFish to read the data (TaleSpire slab or JSON string) from.
-File name can
+  --in_file IN_FILE, --if IN_FILE
-                     be 'stdin', in which case it reads from sys.stdin later on (Input terminated by newline).
-Don't specify this and positional argument 'data' at the same time, in case of conflict, positional data will be discarded.
+                        Enter a file name for SlabelFish to read the data (TaleSpire slab or JSON string) from.
+File name can be 'stdin', in which case it reads from sys.stdin later on (Input terminated by newline).
+Don't specify this and positional argument 'data' at the same time, in case of conflict, positional data will take precedence.
-  --out OUT_DATA     Enter a file name that serves as output for the final result.
-Progress output like info messages with
+  --out OUT_DATA, --of OUT_DATA
-                     -v are still printed on the command line.
+                        Enter a file name that serves as output for the final result.
+Progress output like info messages with -v are still printed on the command line.

 If no arguments are specified (or some required ones are omitted), SlabelFish will instead launch into interactive mode where the (missing) options are asked via input prompts.